Table of Contents

 Inspiration: Inspiration is the currency that allows you to do discover new things.
 You can collect Inspiration points by leveling Invention or activities that generate experience for any skill.
 You will always be able to gain Inspiration points, but wasting them can make it difficult to unlock new things down the line which is why you should always try and get 'perfect'.

-Workbenches can be found in the Inventor's Guild, Keldagrim, Dorgesh-Kaan, Seers' Village, and Ardougne.
+Workbenches can be found in the Inventor's Guild, Keldagrim, Dorgesh-Kaan, Seers' Village, Ardougne and Varrock.

 Devices are inventions you can create at workbenches once you've unlocked them.
 Creating devices requires materials and occasionally energy from the Divination skill.
 You will be able to sell some devices you create on the Grand Exchange.